WendySun16/DeepRMSF/README.md

 # DeepRMSF
 ## Introduction
 DeepRMSF is an automated deep-learning based approach for ‘imaging’ the dynamics of RNA at atomic resolution.
 Starting with a given PDB-formatted structure, DeepRMSF, it is first translated to density map, structure feature in density map is translated by structure.
 The maps are segmented into a series of density boxes, which served as input for the model.
 Finally, predicted RMSF subboxes were then merged into an RMSF map as the RMSF prediction map for this RNA.
+Source code for DeepRMSF: an automated computational method for RNA dynamics modeling by deep learning
 ## Files
 ### rna_util.py
 This file undergoes the most basic data processing, such as generating simulated maps.